znsio/getting-started-with-teswiz/documentation/README-inProgress.md

    context.
 3. scroll(Point fromPoint, Point toPoint) - Updated use of AppiumDriver using PointerInput and Sequence to scroll using 2 points
 4. tapOnMiddleOfScreenOnDevice() - Updated use of AppiumDriver using PointerInput to tap in the middle of the screen
+5. scrollDownByScreenSize() - Updated use of AppiumDriver to perform scroll as per the screen size

 ## Logging to ReportPortal